Sparklers-The-Makers/blog/_posts/2019-07-10-use-neo-6m-module-with-raspberry-pi.md

 last_modified_at: 2019-07-11T11:52:25-05:00
 ---

-In this article we are going to see how to make a live GPS tracker using Raspberry Pi, Neo 6M GPS module and python from the scratch.
-So basically at the end of the day We will have a small device, which we can track from anywhere in the world using phone, computer or any smart device.
-So lets get started.
+In this article we are going to see how to use Neo 6M GPS module with Raspberry Pi and also how to use python to process the GPS data.

 ## Hardware Part:
 So at first lets talk about the hardware part.
 Here I will use Raspberry Pi 3 B+, but You can also use other varients like Raspberry Pi Zero, Raspberry Pi 4 etc. I am using Neo 6M as GPS module because it's quite cheap and also very much accurate.